 Before recycling your old computer, read about safeguarding your personal information.

 Auto and marine batteries can be returned to the store when you purchase a new battery and are accepted at most auto part stores in Gloucester.
 Rechargeable tool batteries can be recycled at the Gloucester Home Depot and Lowes.
-Regular household alkaline batteries can be put in the trash but lithium, rechargeable and button batteries can be taken to either of the Gloucester libraries where they have collection containers.
+Regular household alkaline batteries can be put in the trash.
+Lithium, rechargeable and button batteries can be taken to Household Harmful Waste Days in October and April.

 Plastic Grocery Bags